-Hawaii is one of the world’s best places for gazing at the stars.
-There are many stargazing options you can fit in your itinerary on the Big Island: from a (free) nighttime picnic to an adventurous visit to the world-class telescopes on the summit of MaunaKea.
+The Big Island of Hawai’i is a fantastic place for looking at the stars and is home to some of the world’s best telescopes.
+There are many ways in which you can fit stargazing in your itinerary: from a (free) nighttime picnic to an adventurous visit to the summit of MaunaKea.

 - Learn about MaunaKea